peterjc/ccn/README.md

 > and their Indices", SIAM Journal on Applied Dynamical Systems (SIADS) 20(2),
 > pp. 636-670. https://doi.org/10.1137/20M1348832
 > https://arxiv.org/abs/2007.07414v1

+Public releases are available on GitHub, at https://github.com/peterjc/ccn

 You are welcome to use and modify this code provided this copyright notice retained, however we request you cite the manuscripts in any scientific